European fellowships (ERC, MSCA)

 The Horizon Europe Marie Skłodowska Curie Postdoctoral Fellowship scheme offers several fellowship opportunities.
 The MSCA European Fellowship provides two years’ salary for a postdoctoral researcher from anywhere outside the Netherlands (or a fellow already in NL <12 months in the 3 years prior to the September deadline).
 The MSCA Global Fellowship offers Amsterdam UMC postdocs a 12 to 24-month stay to a third country (USA, Canada, Australia, etc.) and a mandatory 12-month return at Amsterdam UMC.

-The 2024 MSCA-PF call closed on 11 September 2024.
-The European Research Executive Agency received 10,360 proposals.
-By comparison, 8,039 proposals were submitted in 2023.
-This represents an increase of 29%.
-In Notification of call results to applicants, is expected mid February.
-More information about the 2024 call timeline can be found here.
+The 2025 MSCA-PF closed on 10 September 2025.
+The European Research Executive Agency received 17,058 proposals.
+By comparison, 10,360 proposals were submitted in 2024, representing an increase of nearly 65%.
+Notification of call results to applicants is expected in mid-February 2026.
+More information about the 2025 call timeline can be found here.

-Amsterdam UMC PIs interested in hosting an MSCA-PF fellow, can reach out to collaborators for potential candidates or express their interest for hosting and co-writing the MSCA-PF proposal through the searchable EURAXESS job database or the MSCA Match making website under the option ‘Participation type: Fellows’.
+If you are interested in hosting an MSCA-PF fellow, you can reach out to collaborators for potential candidates or express yourinterest for hosting and co-writing the MSCA-PF proposal through the searchable EURAXESS job database, the MSCA Match making website or the MSCA Funding & Tenders Portal.
+For more information on candidate eligibility and the profile of an ideal applicant, please visit our internal MSCA-PF SharePoint page.

 ERC Starting and Consolidator Grant